dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 12 bits, 6 tables | 12 bits, 6 tables
 :-------------------------:  |:-------------------------:
 <img src="img/Picture9.png" width="450">  | <img src="img/Picture10.png" width="450">

+* From the above testing results: 1. as the number of hash bits (sparsity) increases, the GPU speed up faster.
+This makes sense because as the number of candidates being reduced per bucket, the computational load on the GPU side is reduced in comparison to the CPU performance.
+(Each thread computes its own feature matching for each individual query hash code)
+One the other hand, we need to look at the precision performance.
+Altough it doesn't shows a pattern that the precision (represented by number of matches) is becoming reduced as the sparsity increases, we can observed a decreased performance in the improved precision algorithm.
+One underlying reasoning is because as the data structure become more and more sparse, the potential of successfuly finding the truc match is being reduced.
+The improved algorithm requires the true candidate at least to appear in the candidate list.

+The figure above best summaries the analysis above.

 # In summary